shchoi/visualheart.task8/meetings.md

   - Plan on reading Quakers gitHUb repository and understanding their code
   - Go to office hours this weekend and talk to Aaron about our next steps.
   - Make a Google Calendar so we can coordinate meeting times since our group now consists of 9 members
+  - Jie, Alisha, and Christina are planning on looking at other visualizer group's code and seeing how we can improve the existing graphs